PeterVuyk/simpledocs-app/README.md

 ## Build

+For IOS, if you like to add a new test device, run:

+    eas device:create

 When you are done with the code changes you can run the following command to build an artifact.
 Specify 'android', 'ios' or 'all' for platform, specify the platform for the profile (check also eas.json).

     eas build --platform=android --profile=staging | production